Welcoming Communities for More Than 150 Years

-The Y has a long history of welcoming and engaging immigrants – from launching the nation's first English as a Second Language class in 1856 to providing aid to thousands of new arrivals at Ellis and Angel Islands in the early 1900s.
-King County economic forecasts our region is increasingly racially and ethnically diverse, with more and more residents born in other countries.
-As King County's immigrant communities continue to grow and become more diverse, the YMCA of Greater Seattle has focused on making our staff and programming grow and evolve to reflect the needs of the communities we serve.
+The YMCA has a long history of welcoming and supporting immigrants.
+From launching the nation’s first English as a Second Language class in 1856 to assisting thousands of new arrivals at Ellis and Angel Islands in the early 1900s, the Y has been a trusted space for connection and belonging.
+As King County continues to grow more diverse, the YMCA of Greater Seattle remains committed to evolving our programs and teams to reflect and serve our diverse communities.

 .